 - Create an action plan for what you will be doing during academic year

-- Complete and summit the application materials during the prior winter
+- Complete and submit the application materials

 How to Find Information about Graduate School: